pbloem/peterbloem.nl/blog/transformers.md

 <dl>
 <dt>19 October 2019</dt>
 <dd>Added a section on the difference between wide and narrow self-attention.
 Thanks to <a href="https://github.com/sidneyaraujomelo">Sidney Melo</a> for <a href="https://github.com/pbloem/former/issues/8">spotting the mistake</a> in the original implementation.</dd>

 <dt>9 December 2022</dt>
 <dd>Clarified the example in the section on multi-head attention.</dd>

+<dt>4 March 2023</dt>
+<dd>Fixed a persistent mistake in the defintition of multi-head self-attention.
+Rewrote the final self-attention to be the canonical form (rather than the earlier "wide" variety we used for the sake of simplicity).</dd>

 </dl>

 <!-- {% endraw %} -->